Skip to content

 Tudor Sweets - Tudor House, 12 High Street, Ross-on-Wye HR9 5HL

-Walking - Walking in and around Ross-on-Wye, an Area of Outstanding Natural Beauty in the heart of Herefordshire, is a wonderful way to connect with nature, get fit and enjoy some stunning scenery.
-There are many guided and non-guided walks and there is also an annual Walking Festival organised by Walkers Are Welcome, attracting walkers of all...
+Walking - There are many guided and non-guided walks and there is also an annual Walking Festival organised by Walkers Are Welcome, attracting walkers of all abilities and ages.

 Walking Festival - The 2025 Festival will take place 26th to 28th September.
 This year has a great programme, some old favourites and some exciting new walks.
 The programme will be available for booking from 1st March 2025.
 You can view the programme here.